Protestant theologies: Reformed theology

 The Reformed tradition is represented by the Continental Reformed, Congregationalist, Anglican, and Reformed Baptist traditions.
 They teach the doctrines of predestination and limited atonement.
 The view of atonement taught by these denominations is known as penal substitution.
 With respect to salvation, the Reformed are monergist.

 Though five additional rites are celebrated, the Reformed tradition has two sacraments, baptism and the Lord's Supper, which are signs and seals of the covenant of grace according to federalism.
 Reformed churches teach the real pneumatic presence with respect to the Lord's Supper.

 The Heidelberg Catechism, in explaining the Law and Gospel, teaches that the moral law as contained in the Ten Commandments is binding for Christians and that it instructs Christians how to live in service to God in gratitude for His grace shown in redeeming mankind.
 John Calvin, the lead figure in establishing the Reformed tradition, deemed this third use of the Law as its primary use.

+Dispensational theology

+Dispensational theology is represented by many independent Protestant churches, such as various non-denominational, Baptist, Pentecostal and Charismatic groups, being particularly common in churches affiliated with Free Grace theology.

+Dispensationalism at its core is the use of the historical-grammatical method for the entirety of the Bible, leading dispensationalists to read the eschatological passages of the Bible literally.
+This causes dispensational theology to distinguish strongly between Israel and the Church, believing that the Old Testament promises to Israel await final fulfilment, while the Church is viewed as a new entity consisting of all individuals from the book of Acts until the future rapture.